pivotal/docs-tap/supply-chain/reference/api/supplychain.hbs.md

 `spec.defines.group` (**required**) is used to fill in the `group` field in the [CustomResourceDefinitionSpec].

-`spec.defines.group` is the classic domain-formatted group of any kubernetes object.
+`spec.defines.group` is the classic domain-formatted group of any Kubernetes object.
-We recommend using, at least, your organization's top level domain, or a departmental domain.
+Use your organization's top level domain, or a departmental domain.

 #### `spec.defines.kind`